-In order to progress in the Associate Degree Nursing Program, the student is expected to meet the following requirements:
+In order to progress in the Nursing Program, the student is expected to meet specific requirements:

-- 1. Maintain a grade of "C" or better in ALL general education and nursing courses and an "S" (Satisfactory) in the clinical component, when appropriate.
-A minimum grade of 75 constitutes a "C" in nursing courses. - Students with a grade of less than "C" and/or an unsatisfactory clinical evaluation in any nursing course will be required to repeat the entire course before continuing in the program.
-Repeat must occur within one year of failure or withdrawal. - 3.
-Students with a grade of "D" or "F" in a required academic course may be allowed to progress provided the GPA on nursing required courses, including academics, does not fall below 2.0.
-Should the GPA fall below 2.0, the student will be required to step out of the nursing curriculum until the GPA is at least 2.0 then reapply for admission.
-The academic course must be repeated and passed successfully in either case. - 4.
-Demonstrate competence in pharmacology theory, calculating drugs, and dosages. - 5.
-Complete required national achievement exams throughout the program of study.
-Exams are at the student's expense. - 6.
-Maintain legal, moral, and legislative standards which determine acceptable behaviors of a registered nurse. - 7.
+- A student must maintain a grade of "C" or better in ALL general education and nursing courses and an "S" (Satisfactory) in the clinical component when appropriate.
+A minimum grade of 75 constitutes a "C" in nursing courses. - 2.
+A student with a grade of less than "C" and/or an unsatisfactory clinical evaluation in any nursing course will be required to repeat the entire course before continuing in the program.
+Repeat must occur within one year of failure or withdrawal.
+Student must apply and be accepted for reinstatement. - 3.
+A student may be reinstated to the nursing program one time only.
+Reinstatement is not guaranteed due to limitations in clinical spaces.
+All nursing program admission standards must be met. - 4.
+A student must maintain a 2.0 GPA based on nursing required courses. - 5.
+A total of two unsuccessful attempts in two separate semesters (D, F or W) in the nursing program will result in dismissal from the program. - 6.
+If a student has a documented extenuating circumstance that should be considered related to a withdrawal or failure, the student may request a hearing before the Admissions Committee for a decision on repeating a course or readmission to the program after receiving a recommendation from the Program Chair. - 7.
+Failure to attain a grade of "C" or better in an academic co-requisite course, as listed in the nursing curriculum, will require the student to step out of the nursing curriculum until the academic course is successfully passed with a "C" or higher.
+Reinstatement guidelines apply. - A student must demonstrate competence in pharmacology theory as well as calculating drugs and dosages.
+Tests will be given to assess the student's competence in calculating drugs and dosages within the nursing program. - 9.
+A student must maintain legal, moral, and legislative standards which determine acceptable behaviors of a practical or registered nurse.
 The nursing faculty as a whole reserves the right to determine behaviors that are inappropriate or that may cause harm to a client.
-The Department of Nursing Education reserves the right to permanently dismiss from the program any student who is refused the use of the facilities by a clinical agency. - 8.
-Maintain major medical health insurance for the duration of enrollment in the program.
-Documentation of current health insurance must uploaded to the student Immunization tracker account before a student can begin any clinical rotation. - 9.
-Upload a completed DNE physical exam to the student Immunization tracker account no later than the designated date of the second year of study.
+The WSCC-DNE reserves the right to permanently dismiss from the program any student who is refused the use of the facilities by a clinical agency. - 10.
+A student must maintain major medical health insurance for the duration of enrollment in the program.